joshgerdes/jekyll-uno/_posts/2013-02-07-the-messaging-interface-has-returned-an-unknown-error.md

 ---
-title: The messaging interface has returned an unknown error.
+title: The messaging interface has returned an unknown error
-date: 2013-02-07 00:00:00 +1300author: Luke
+date: 2013-02-07 00:00:00 +1300
+author: Luke
 categories:
   - Misc
   - Windows